aantipov/moiva-blog/content/post/2021-06-08-june-update.md

 Moiva doesn't have a good exposure yet, its audience is quite narrow at the moment.
 That makes every user and supporter especially valuable.
 I'm very gratefull to everyone who helps spread the word and provides valuable feedback.

 It's very important to me to know that I build something valuable.

+For example, when a user compares Date utility libraries would be nice to let a user know that authors of Moment.js recommend replace it with other libraries (thanks to [@muratsutunc](https://twitter.com/muratsutunc) for pointing out the problem).

 I'd like to highlight the following nice people:
 - [@magnemg](https://twitter.com/magnemg) and [@dcorbacho](https://twitter.com/dcorbacho) for the continous help with spreading the word about Moiva.